 Keyboard, Touchpad and Stylus

 There’s not a lot that can be said about the detachable keyboard.
 It gets the job done, but only just.
-What I liked most about the setup is its backlit keys.
+What I liked most about the setup are its backlit keys.
 While this may seem trivial, there are still quite a few units where this isn’t a feature, and despite being an obvious choice to have, are often left out as a matter of expense.
 The keyboard keys themselves are soft to touch, making it less tactile than I would’ve preferred.
 Still, they’re a lot better than the majority of keyboards for devices of this size.
-The keys are well spaced, making it easier to type without too many mistakes or hitting two buttons at once.
+The keys are well-spaced, making it easier to type without too many mistakes or hitting two buttons at once.

-I’m not a big fan of touchpads on the best of days, but the Alpha 12 has a reasonably good unit, apart, that is, from the left and right click buttons.
+I’m not a big fan of touchpads on the best of days, but the Alpha 12 has a reasonably good unit, apart, that is, from the left and right-click buttons.
 Scrolling around is smooth and easy to use, being able to pick up gestures basic with ease.
 There are a few more glitches when it comes to using two fingers to scroll, which happens more often than I’d like.
 The buttons are integrated as one into the touchpad, which is not the best choice for such small real estate, unless you get the pairing pretty spot on.
 I found it hard to click and drag items in Windows, which is one of the main reasons I always use my spare wireless mouse to bypass any such hassles.

 On the side of the Alpha 12 you’ll notice a loop, which is meant to house Acer’s Active Stylus, an optional extra for $50.
 Unfortunately for us, the stylus was not included as part of review.
 It is very annoying, then, that the stylus doesn’t come standard with the purchase of the Alpha 12.
 Doing some research, and judging by the feedback, the stylus closely resembles an ordinary pen, making it easy to use, especially given its 256 levels of pressure sensitivity to detect how hard each of your strokes are.